saleor/saleor.io-learn/product/single-product.md

   path: /product/variants/
 ---

 Sometimes you may need to fetch a specific product.
-Usually, you display the most important product information on the collection page, and then when the user navigates to a specific product you provide details about it.
+Usually, you display the most relevant product information on the collection page, and then when the user navigates to a particular product, you provide details about it.
 We will use the `product` query (singular) from the Saleor API for fetching those details.

 ## GraphQL Query for Single Product